ThisIsNoahEvans/DriveDirect-CMD/README.md

 # DriveDirect in Python (command line)
 To make this script run, please install pyperclip via the **pip install pyperclip** command

-If you are running Linux and you get issues with pyperclip, please follow the guide [here] (https://github.com/asweigart/pyperclip/blob/master/docs/introduction.rst#not-implemented-error)
+If you are running Linux and you get issues with pyperclip, please follow the guide here - https://github.com/asweigart/pyperclip/blob/master/docs/introduction.rst#not-implemented-error

 Get a Direct Download Link to a Google Drive file through Python